 Many of these high-quality recordings are difficult or impossible to find elsewhere…

-This magnificent sound portrait is considered by many to be the first beacons of modern acoustic storytelling.
-Produced by Peter Leonhart Braun in 1973 this magnificent homage to sound has inspired two generations of producers and became emblematic of new radio.
-This is the Canadian (CBC) version, produced in the English language.
+New stereophonic recording!
+This magnificent sound portrait is considered by many to be the first beacon of modern acoustic storytelling.
+Produced by Peter Leonhard Braun in 1973 this magnificent homage to sound has inspired two generations of producers and became emblematic of new-radio.
+This is the American, English language version, produced by Earplay.
+It is meticulously true to the original German version.

 Glocken En Europa